William Contreras Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.01 team ERA that ranks 11th across all league pitching staffs.
+- The Cubs have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 80 home runs (one per game), the first-fewest in the league.
+- Cubs pitchers combine to surrender 80 home runs (one per game), the least in the league.

-- Hendricks gets the start for the Cubs, his eighth of the season.
-He is 3-3 with a 3.02 ERA and 22 strikeouts in 41 2/3 innings pitched.
+- Steele aims for his 10th victory when he makes the start for the Cubs, his 16th of the season.
+He is 9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched.

-- His last time out was on Friday against the Philadelphia Phillies, when the right-hander tossed seven innings, surrendering three earned runs while giving up six hits.
+- The left-hander last pitched on Friday against the Cleveland Guardians, when he tossed 6 1/3 scoreless innings while giving up three hits.

-- The 33-year-old has an ERA of 3.02, with 4.8 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.